 How to Broadcast in WhatsApp Business App

 Now that you know how labels work in the business app, it’s time to explore how to use them in broadcasting.
-There are two ways to start a WhatsApp broadcast, either via labelled contacts or creating a new broadcast list from your address book.
+There are two ways to start a broadcast in WhatsApp, either via labelled contacts or creating a new broadcast list from your address book.

 With labelled chats, select Labels from the action menu.
 You’ll find a list of labels with relevant contacts assigned to it.
 From this screen, you can create a broadcast list using the Message Customers button.